MooersLab/writingProgress2022/README.md

 ### Word count of selected text

-One problem that I ran into was getting word counts for the selected text that I wrote for a specific writing project.
+One problem that I ran into was getting word counts for the selected text that I just wrote for a specific writing project.
 You can get the word count of everything in 750words.com or in an entire document on Overleaf but not of specific text selection.
-Instead, I have to paste the selected text in a fresh document in a text editor or word processor and then fetch the word count.
-This parameter can be hard to obtain from some text editors.
+On Overleaf, you have to remember to get the word count at the start and end of a writing session to get the net number of words added.

-A simpler and faster solution is to paste the text into a text area of a webpage that returns the word count.
+A simpler and faster solution is to paste the freshly written text into a text area of a webpage that returns the word count.
-I used the third example on this [webpage of the Geeks for Geeks website](https://www.geeksforgeeks.org/how-to-make-a-word-count-in-textarea-using-javascript/).
-I paste the selected text into the text area of the attached wordCount.html file, and it reports the word count.
+I paste the selected text into the text area of the above wordCount.html file, and it reports the word count.
 I stored this html file with my private homepage (index3.html) on my harddrive.
 I made a link to wordCount.html from my index3.html file.
 In a few seconds, I can click on that link and paste from my clipboard a text selection into the text area of this page and get back the word count.